 None of them should have died, no one has been brought to justice so far, no one has taken blame.
 The pain and suffering is still being felt across the community.
 The 72 must be remembered.

 As long as we remember them, they will never die, they will live forever, so remember them with the colour green.
-Remember them on Thursday 14th June at 12 noon for 72 seconds, hold the 24 hour vigil, keep the faith; remember!
+Remember them on Thursday 14th June, keep the faith; remember!

 Peace and love be with you all.

 There are 5 reasons why you should come to Green Dragon School;

 Broad inspiring curriculum, great results, great green space, great music and arts, energetic community.
 Experience the green dragon magic at Green Dragon School

 What's going on in the house next door?
 Check out "Around the Houses" .
 Here you'll find information, news, updates and more on what's happening in all six Houses at Brentford Towers

 C/o Cornish House, Green Dragon Lane, Brentford, London, Middlesex TW8 0DN, GB .
 Email us at email@example.com